3/11/2025

 Mark Massaro

-Mark.
-Okay, and I think I heard you guys say this, but just checking that the guidance for 2025 does not assume any change to the environment and I think the environment is broad, but I just wanna make sure you're assuming capital raising environment, macro environment, all basically all potential risk factors at this time.
+Okay.
+And I think I heard you guys checking that the guidance for 2025 does not assume any change to the environment.
+And I think the environment is broad, but I just want to make sure you're assuming capital raising environment, macro environment, basically all potential risk factors at this time.

 speaker